Find the JHRN Clinic for Performing Artists

 To make an appointment for physical or occupational therapy

 To make an appointment for physical therapy or occupational therapy, call the scheduling line at 443-997-5476.
-Alternately you may contact Charlene Kemp at 667-208-6700.
-If you are having difficulty making an appointment, email the clinic manager at PeabodyClinic@jhu.edu.
+Alternately you may contact Charlene Kemp at 410-583-2664.
+If you are having difficulty making an appointment or have questions, email Andrea Lasner, the clinic manager, at PeabodyClinic@jhu.edu.

-If you are unsure whether you need a physical therapy or occupational therapy evaluation and/or treatment, Peabody students, faculty, and staff may request an advisement session.
-An advisement session is a brief conversation through Zoom to facilitate the navigation of care options based on the student or faculty member’s complaint or injury.
+If you are unsure whether you need a physical therapy or occupational therapy evaluation and/or treatment, Peabody students, faculty, and staff may request an advisement session for a virtual appointment or a walk in during open clinic hours on campus.
+An advisement session is a brief conversation to facilitate the navigation of care options based on the student or faculty member’s complaint or injury.
 Medical intervention will not be provided during this appointment.

 Information about how to request an appointment for vocal evaluation.